Lead Gen & CRM

 When Events Occur

-4. Communicate with your ISP.
+4. Communicate: Contact your ISP.

 Doing this during a subscription bombing event will help to prevent further submissions and email sends.
 Only after you have cleaned out your database and secured your email forms should you restart your forms and automation events.